You can add two different types of certificates in your DreamHost panel:

 You can use either a 'Let's Encrypt' or professionally-signed 'Sectigo' certificate for your eCommerce website since they both use the same level of encryption.

 The only difference is that a paid 'Sectigo' certificate includes the organization's information.
 This additional validation can appear more trusting to customers, which is why this type is recommended for eCommerce sites.

-A Unique IP address is NOT required to enable Secure Hosting.
+A Unique IP address is NOT required to use an SSL certificate.
 However, if you plan to use an eCommerce application it's strongly recommend that you add a Unique IP address to provide maximum compatibility with older Internet browsers.

 For more information about Unique IP addresses (including instructions for adding one to your domain), take a look at the Unique IP article.